dfilter/udemy-next-js-course/02-nextjs-essentials/docs/client-vs-server-components.md

   is to be used by the client.
 - This kind of component provides client side interactivity such as `onclick` events.

+### Important Notes about Client Components

+- The `"use client"` directive should be used as far down the component tree as possible.
+This way the server takes care of as much of the rendering as possible.
+Components down the tree from the component using `"use client"` will be rendered on the client side.